Trump National Doral Resort Miami Reportedly In Financial Decline Amid G7 Summit Announcement

-The Trump National Doral Resort Miami, owned by President Donald Trump and announced Thursday as the location for next year’s G7 summit, has seen a financial decline following Trump’s ascension to the White House and in addition has a history of health code violations and rodent infestations.
+The Trump National Doral Resort Miami, owned by President Donald Trump and the location for next year’s G7 summit, has seen a financial decline following Trump’s ascension to the White House.
+In addition, it reportedly has a history of health code violations and rodent infestations.

-According to financial records tweeted by Washington Post reporter David Fahrenthold, who cover’s the president’s businesses and various conflicts of interest, the resort in recent years has had troubling financial reports.
+According to financial records tweeted by Washington Post reporter David Fahrenthold, who covers the president’s businesses and potential conflicts of interest, the resort in recent years has had troubling financial reports.
 From 2016 to 2017, the years Trump won the presidential election and his first year in the Oval Office, revenue from the Florida resort fell some 13.8 percent.
 Net operating income at the facility fell by 62 percent in the same one-year period.

-The Daily Beast‘s Sam Stein pointed his Twitter followers to an article from July that claimed Trump’s various properties around the world were riddled with issues, including various health code violations that the digital news outlet dubbed a “horror show.”
-The Daily Beast article came amid the president’s July attack on late Maryland Rep. Elijah Cummings and the city he represented in Congress, Baltimore, Maryland.
+The Daily Beast’s Sam Stein pointed his Twitter followers to an article from July that claimed Trump’s various properties around the world were riddled with issues, including various health code violations that the digital news outlet dubbed a “horror show.”
+The Daily Beast article came amid the president’s July attack on late Maryland Rep. Elijah Cummings and the city he represented in Congress — Baltimore, Maryland.

 In a tweet, the president claimed that the city was infested with rats and rodents, though The Daily Beast reported that the president has dealt with several infestations of the creatures at various properties around the country.
 According to The Daily Beast, health inspectors in New York, Florida, and Las Vegas had reported unsanitary conditions in the kitchens at Trump-owned facilities, which included the presence of rats, mice, and cockroaches.